PeterGarbett/Wordle_Helper_Solver_Assistant/README.md

 suggest.py                          Alternate entry point giving a terse suggestion for a trial word readfile_ignore_comments.py 	    Read a file into a list ignoring #comments .
 Null return is no such file

-test.py                             Test harness - correct inputs
-corner_cases.sh                     Test paths for invalid inputs test_results.txt                    Test output
+test.py                             Test harness - correct inputs (add any parameter to invoke hard mode) corner_cases.sh                     Test paths for invalid inputs test_results.txt                    Test output